 I have been working with people all my life first as a Social Worker and then going on to train in Acupuncture almost 30 years ago.
-I have been a Nutritional Therapist for over 10 years and qualified as a post 16/adult education teacher in 2007.
+I have been a Nutritional Therapist for over 20 years, a Kinesiologist for 3 years and a post 16/adult education teacher since 2007.
 I am now an experienced teacher, workshop leader and course creator.
 My absolute passion is helping people find a way to change how they eat and cook that works for them, so they can create a more nourishing and flourishing life.
 I love sharing my passion with individuals, community groups, charities, schools and businesses, anywhere that people hang out.
 It's great seeing people start to make changes and begin to feel the benefits; that keeps me smiling all day 🙂

 So here is my food story which will maybe explain why I am so passionate about the healing power of food